-On one side of the debate, there is a growing list of ecologically minded groups and individuals that believe that PVC is the most dangerous plastic, and in fact the most dangerous synthetic material widely available to the public.
+On one side of the debate, there is a growing list of ecologically-minded groups and insectioniduals that believe that PVC is the most dangerous plastic (and, in fact, the most dangerous synthetic material) widely available to the public.
 There are many good reasons for this.

 First of all, polyvinyl chloride is made from chlorine, a very dangerous chemical when not controlled properly.
 There have been some accidents in PVC manufacturing facilities that have sickened the local population, and even left an unfortunate few terminally ill.
 These injuries and illnesses are predominantly based around an accidental release of chlorine.